devender/puretawny/README.md

 	* cd into the rest-service folder and run ```java -jar target/rest-service-1.0-SNAPSHOT.war```
 	* This is an executable war file so you need not deploy it into a container.

-NOTE: You need to have rethinkDB running locally.
+*NOTE: You need to have rethinkDB running locally.*
-To install RethinkDB follow these [instructions](http://rethinkdb.com/docs/install/).
+* To install RethinkDB follow these [instructions](http://rethinkdb.com/docs/install/).
-You will also need to run the DBBootStrapIntegration.java one time to load the data.
+* You will also need to run the DBBootStrapIntegration.java one time to load the data.
+* ```mvn -Dtest=DBBootStrapIntegration test```

 *  **DB schema.**